webtoknow/fx-trading-app/Week_05/Exercise/README.md

 - will be marked as injectable as the previous one
 - in the constructor, we will inject *HTTPClient* in order to have the possibility to make HTTP requests
 - will contain 2 methods: *login* and *logout*
 - *login* method will receive as parameters 2 strings, username and password.
-It will make a *POST* HTTP request to the API responsible for this (*backendUrl.authService.authenticate*, as declared in *cconstants*) and will send a *Requst Body* as on object containing these 2 properties.
-If they are valid, the backend will put a token on the response, so we can set the *currentUser* on *localStorage* to log in.
+It will make a *POST* HTTP request to the API responsible for this (*backendUrl.authService.authenticate*, as declared in *constants*) and will send a *Request Body* as on object containing these 2 properties.
+If they are valid, the backend will put a token on the response and we will set the *currentUser* on *localStorage* to log in.
 - *logout* method will remove the *currentUser* property from localStorage

 ### Authentication guard

 We need a method to allow the user to view some pages only if he is logged in.

-For this, we will create a new folder into *Week_05/Exercise/Code/ui/src/app* named *guards* and, inside it, a new file, *auth.guard.ts*, This class will be responsible to check if the user has access to view the linked pages with some routes or not.
-It will be made by vwerifying if the *currentUser* property has been set on *localStorage*.
+For this purpose, we will create a new folder into *Week_05/Exercise/Code/ui/src/app* named *guards* and, inside it, a new file, *auth.guard.ts*.
+This class will be responsible to check if the user has access to view the  pages linked with some routes or not.
+It will be possible by verifying if the *currentUser* property has been set on *localStorage*.
 If yes, the access is permitted, else, the user will be redirected to */login* page:

 ```JavaScript
 import { Injectable } from '@angular/core';